-In intact, adult placental and marsupial mammals, EEG voltage reduction occurs at REM sleep onset and is maintained throughout this state.
-In some cases, muscle atonia begins at REM sleep onset, although often it is present in nonREM sleep.
-These continuous indicators of state make it relatively easy to score onset and offset.
-In the platypus, these indicators are not present, as is the case in neonatal humans and other altricial mammals.
-To make the most meaningful estimate of REM sleep time, we observed the platypus for extended periods of time and, using an event marker channel, indicated observed head and bill movements on the polygraph record.
+of time and, using an event marker channel, indicated observed head and bill movements on the polygraph record.
 We then calculated the average amplitudes of the correlated deflections seen on the EMG and EOG channels.
-We required that each I min epoch contain one deflection exceeding the mean amplitude of these deflections to score an epoch as REM sleep.
+We required that each 1-min epoch contain one deflection exceeding the mean amplitude of these deflections to score an epoch as REM sleep.
 To determine the effect of scoring rules, we also scored the same data using three deflections exceeding the threshold set by visual observation as a requirement for REM sleep.
-The stricter three event criterion resulted in shorter average durations for REM sleep epochs, but not a great change in total REM sleep time (Tables I and 2).
+The stricter three-event criterion resulted in shorter average durations for REM sleep epochs, but not a great change in total REM sleep time (Tables 1, 2).

 We worked exclusively with adult animals.
 If the general mammalian pattern is followed in the platypus, one would expect that younger animals would have more REM sleep.
-Mammals typically have maximal amounts of REM sleep at thermoneutrality (Schmidt-Kessen and Kendel, 1973; Kent and Satinoff, 1990).
-Whereas the ambient temperatures at which the recording were conducted were within the normal range (20-23° C), it certainly is possible that REM sleep amounts would differ at other ambient temperatures.
-Light cycles can have a small effect on REM sleep durations (Deboer and Tobler, 1996; Faradji et al., 1980).
-Our animals were exposed to a natural light cycle and slept in their dark burrows.
-However it is possible that exposure to different light cycles during waking could alter their sleep times in the burrow.
-All of these considerations indicate that the parameters of sleep we have recorded may not be precisely reflected in the wild.
+Mammals typically have maximal amounts of REM sleep at thermoneutrality.
+27,42 Whereas the ambient temperatures at which the recording were conducted were within the normal range (20-23°C), it certainly is possible that REM sleep amounts would differ at other ambient temperatures.
+Light cycles can have a small effect on REM sleep durations.
+11,13 Our animals were exposed to a natural light cycle and slept in their dark burrows.
+However, it is possible that exposure to different light cycles during waking could alter their sleep times in the burrow.
+All of these considerations indicate that the parameters of sleep that we have recorded may not be precisely reflected in the wild.
 To the extent that conditions in the laboratory were less hospitable than those in the wild, one would expect even more REM sleep in the natural population than we have seen here.
 Perhaps other conditions in the laboratory that we are unaware of increased REM sleep.
 However, we know of no manipulations in other species that would cause an elevation in REM sleep time to the extraordinary high levels seen in the platypus.

 Our studies, under laboratory conditions comparable to those used for measuring REM sleep amounts in other animals, show that the platypus not only has REM sleep, but also has very large amounts of REM sleep.
-Using standard scoring criteria (Jouvet-Mounier et al., 1970; Ursin and Sterman, 1981) we find that the platypus spends more time in REM sleep than any other animal (Marks and Shaffery, 1996; Zepelin, 1994).
+Using standard scoring criteria, we find that the platypus spends more time in REM sleep than any other animal.

-EEG of the platypus and the echidna
+Electroencephalograms of the platypus and the echidna

-The moderate and high voltage EEG of platypus REM sleep is unlike the low voltage REM sleep EEG seen in adult placental and marsupial mammals.
-In our prior work, we have reported that in the echidna, activation of brainstem reticulo-motor systems also occurs while the EEG is high in amplitude.
-These findings suggest that the low voltage EEG activation of REM sleep seen in placentals and marsupials is derived and evolved after the divergence of the monotreme line.
+The moderate- and high-voltage EEGs of platypus REM sleep are unlike the low-voltage REM sleep EEG seen in adult placental and marsupial mammals.
+In our previous work, we have reported that, in the echidna, activation of brainstem reticulomotor systems also occurs while the EEG is high in amplitude.
+These findings suggest that the lowvoltage EEG activation of REM sleep seen in placentals and marsupials is derived and evolved after the divergence of the monotreme line.
 Cortical desynchronization may be a relatively recent development in the history of mammalian REM sleep and is unlikely to have been linked to its original function(s).
-Rather, these functions are more likely to have been linked to brainstem processes, in keeping with the fact that brainstem mechanisms are both necessary and sufficient to generate this state (Siegel, 1994).
+Rather, these functions are more likely to have been linked to brainstem processes, in keeping with the fact that brainstem mechanisms are both necessary and sufficient to generate this state.

-The REM sleep periods without low voltage EEG seen in the platypus are similar to the "active sleep" periods seen early in development in altricial mammals (Harper et al., 1981).
-In altrical mammals, with development, these periods gradually transition to the REM sleep state with low voltage EEG.
-The occurrence of sleep-onset REM periods is also a well known property of sleep early in development (Parmalee and Stern, 1972).
-These properties of monotreme sleep suggest that in these instances ontogeny is "recapitulating phylogeny."
+The REM sleep periods without low-voltage EEG

+seen in the platypus are similar to the "active sleep" periods seen early in development in altricial mammals.
+In altricial mammals, with development, these periods gradually transition to the REM sleep state with low-voltage EEG.
+The occurrence of sleep-onset REM periods is also a well-known property of sleep early in development.
+These properties of monotreme sleep suggest that, in these instances, ontogeny is "recapitulating phylogeny".